 Director Jerry Rapier has been Plan-B’s Artistic Director since 2000.
 Under his leadership, the company has produced nearly 100 world premieres by local playwrights.
 The more than 30 Plan-B productions he has directed include two Free Elementary School Tours, Morag Shepherd’s NOT ONE DROP and a collection of 24 monologues (including two by Morag Shepherd) titled (IN)DIVISIBLE.
 He has also worked on new plays with Pioneer Theatre Company, Salt Lake Acting Company and Utah Shakespeare Festival.
 Oﬀ-Broadway: FACING EAST by Carol Lynn Pearson.
 A recipient of myriad local awards including Salt Lake City’s Mayor’s Artist Award in the Performing Arts, Jerry has served on the national Board of Governors of the Human Rights Campaign and is one of only a dozen Utah-based SDC members.

-Actor Isabella Reeder (Flora, Secondary Cast) is delighted to return to Plan-B following RADIO HOUR EPISODE 12: STAND and (IN)DIVISIBLE.
+Actor Isabella Reeder (Flora, Secondary Cast) is delighted to return to Plan-B following RADIO HOUR EPISODE 12: STAND, “The Final Debate” as part of ROSE EXPOSED and (IN)DIVISIBLE.
 A recent graduate of the Actor Training Program at the University of Utah, she has had the recent pleasure of working with Montana Shakespeare In the Parks (MERRY WIVES OF WINDSOR and HENRY IV, PART I, Summer 2019) and Milwaukee Repertory Theatre (EPR program, 2018/19 Season).
 Much love and thanks to friends and family!

 Designer Arika Schockmel has worked extensively in props and costume crafts for theatre, television and film.
 Her designs for Plan-B include CHRISTMAS WITH MISFITS, VIRTUE, THE WEIRD PLAY, AN EVENING WITH TWO AWFUL MEN and the Free Elementary School Tour of ZOMBIE THOUGHTS.
 Arika is in her fifth year as the resident Prop Master for the Department of Theatre at the U of U. Member, Society of Prop Artisan Managers.
 For Charlotte Rose.